Institute for U.S.–China Issues: The Newman Prize for English Jueju

-The US-China Poetry Dialogue
+The US–China Poetry Dialogue

-The US-China Poetry Dialogue, brings international, national and regional poets together for a week of travel, public conversations, readings, and workshops across different regions in the United States and in China.
+The US–China Poetry Dialogue brings international, national and regional poets together for a week of travel, public conversations, readings, and workshops across different regions in the United States and in China.
 The dialogue on odd years brings these poets and scholars from the US and China to the University of Oklahoma in the United States, and on even years to Beijing University in China.
 The focus of the dialogue is to discuss the state of poetry, literature, and art in the US and China, while also exploring the role of arts in cross-cultural communication and understanding.

 The Chinese Literature Translation Archive

-The Chinese Literature Translation Archive and Special Collections serve as an open international resource for better understanding US-China and Chinese-English translation and cultural translation.
+The Chinese Literature Translation Archive and Special Collections serve as an open international resource for better understanding US–China and Chinese–English translation and cultural translation.
 Home of the Authur Waley, Howard Goldblatt, Wolfgang Kubin, Wai-lim Yip collections and papers (among others), the center hosts exhibitions, workshops, classes, and weekly research discussions with its many research fellows.

-Visiting Scholar and Fellows Program: The Institute for US-China (Cultural) Issues in partnership with Chinese Literature Translation Archive has hosted nearly 30 international scholars and fellows.
+Visiting Scholar and Fellows Program: The Institute for U.S.–China (Cultural) Issues in partnership with Chinese Literature Translation Archive has hosted nearly 30 international scholars and fellows.